csurgay/ansible-training/exercises/00_AnsibleIntro/README.md

+# Section 1.
+Ansible Introduction

+### In this section the following subjects will be covered:

+1. What is Ansible
+2. Ansible automation
+3. Advantages of Ansible
+4. Ansible concepts

+---
 # What is Ansible

 Ansible is a tool that helps you automate and manage computers and systems across different platforms.
 It’s widely used by IT teams and has become a popular choice for large organizations that want to simplify and speed up their operations.